-Parents/Guardians or other persons authorized to pick up a student will be required to provide identification at the pick-up point and sign a register prior to the release of a student to their custody.
+Parents/Guardians or other persons authorized to pick up a student 12 will be required to provide identification at the pick-up point and sign a register prior to the release of a student to their custody.

-Portable Communication Policy - A portable communications device is any electronic or battery powered instrument which transmits or receives voice, text, data or information in any form including, but not limited to, cell phones, laptop computers, smart phones, tablets, electronic readers or language translators and which is not owned by Harford County Public Schools.
+Portable Communication Policy - A portable communications device is any electronic or battery powered instrument which transmits or receives voice, text, data or information in any form including, but not limited to, cell phones, smart phones, electronic readers, or language translators and which is not owned by HCPS.
+Tracking devices that do not send or receive voice or text are excluded from this definition and include pedometers or location trackers, such as Apple Air Tags or Tile.